Steven G. Bradbury: U.S. Department of Transportation

 In June 2017, he was nominated by President Donald Trump to become General Counsel of the United States Department of Transportation.
 Bradbury's nomination was opposed by a coalition of human rights groups, including the American Civil Liberties Union, Human Rights Watch, Center for Victims of Torture, and the Center for Constitutional Rights.
 Following a preliminary hearing by the Senate Commerce, Science, and Transportation Committee, Senator Tammy Duckworth announced that she had placed a hold on Bradbury's nomination.
 The Senate operates by unanimous consent, granting any single Senator the ability to prevent action.
 Overruling Duckworth's hold, Republican Senators on the Commerce, Science, and Transportation Committee voted to advance Bradbury's nomination, which was still subject to confirmation by a full Senate vote.
 On November 14, 2017, Bradbury was confirmed for the position in a 50–47 vote, largely along party lines.
 Two Republican Senators, John McCain and Rand Paul, voted against Bradbury's confirmation, both citing his involvement in the torture program as the reason for their votes.
 Bradbury was sworn into office on November 28, 2017.

 After former Deputy Secretary of Transportation Jeffrey A. Rosen was nominated to serve as Deputy Attorney General, Bradbury was selected by President Trump to concurrently perform the functions and duties of the Deputy Secretary of Transportation.
-After Secretary Elaine Chao resigned on January 11, 2021, due to the riots at the United States Capitol incited by President Donald Trump, Bradbury took the position of Acting Secretary of Transportation.
-Lana Hurdle succeeded Bradbury as Acting Secretary of Transportation on January 20, 2021.
+After Secretary Elaine Chao resigned on January 11, 2021, following the January 6 Capitol attack, Bradbury took the position of acting secretary of transportation.
+Lana Hurdle succeeded Bradbury as acting secretary of transportation on January 20, 2021.

+On March 13, 2025, Bradbury was sworn in as the 14th U.S. deputy secretary of transportation in the second Trump administration.

 Heritage Foundation

-In December 2022, the Heritage Foundation announced that Bradbury would be joining as a distinguished fellow who will be working on their "2025 Presidential Transition Project".
+In December 2022, the Heritage Foundation announced that Bradbury would be joining as a distinguished fellow who would be working on their "2025 Presidential Transition Project".
+Bradbury is credited with writing the chapter of Project 2025's publication Mandate for Leadership pertaining to the Department of Transportation, and has served as an instructor for their Presidential Administration Academy.
+Politico reported that Bradbury's involvement with Project 2025 was seen as controversial due to his opinions authorizing detainee torture.
+Bradbury also contributed to policy proposals that would curtail the independence of the FBI and Justice Department.